hpgavin/multivarious/README.md

     PYTHONPATH="$PYTHONPATH:/home/my_user_name/Desktop/Code/multivarious/"  # linux
     export PYTHONPATH                                    # only for macOS and linux
     ```
-    Change "my_user_name" to your computer login ID. <br>
+    Change "my_user_name" to match your computer login ID. <br>
     If you did not install multivarious into the Code directory on your Desktop, change "Desktop/Code" to match your selected installation directory <br>
     Save your profile and close your editor.
-    Activate the changes by typing one of the following three commands into the terminal ...
+    Activate these changes by typing one of the following three commands into the terminal ...
     ```bash
     . $PROFILE             # Windows
     source ~/.zprofile     # macOS